 After five minutes of scrubbing I gave in to the grot and put away the diamond sponge

-While there's a certain amount of elbow grease expected when it comes to heavier cleans, after five minutes of scrubbing with the diamond sponge I gave in to the grot and put away the sponge.
+Although there's a certain amount of elbow grease expected when it comes to heavier cleans, after five minutes of scrubbing with the diamond sponge I gave in to the grot and put away the sponge.

 It certainly wasn't the satisfying cleaning experience I'd expected from watching Koh's videos.